History of the Russian Federation: Succession crisis

-After the success of political forces close to Putin in the December 1999 parliamentary elections, Yeltsin evidently felt confident enough in Putin that he resigned from the presidency on 31 December, six months before his term was due to expire.
-This made Putin acting president and gave Putin ample opportunity to position himself as the frontrunner for the Russian presidential election held on 26 March 2000, which he won.
+After the success of political forces close to Putin on 19 December 1999 parliamentary elections (while Communist Party was at the first place with 24.29% and 113 seats, pro-Yeltsin and pro-Putin Unity received 23.32% and 73 seats, after which opposition Fatherland – All Russia achieved 13.33% with 68 seats, pro-reform Union of Right Forces with 8.52% and 29 seats, pro-reform but anti-Yeltsin Yabloko with 5.93% and 20 seats, Liberal Democratic Party with 5.98% and 17 seats, pro-government Our Home – Russia with 1.19 and 7 seats, opposition Movement in Support of the Army with 0.58% and 2 seats, and nationalist Russian All-People's Union with 0.37% and 2 seats), Yeltsin evidently felt confident enough in Putin that he resigned from the presidency on 31 December, six months before his term was due to expire.
+This made Putin acting president and gave Putin ample opportunity to position himself as the frontrunner for the Russian presidential election held on 26 March 2000, which he won already in the first round (53.44%, while Zyuganov achieved 29.49% and Yavlinsky 5.85%).
 The Chechen War figured prominently in the campaign.
 In February 2000, Russian troops entered Grozny, the Chechen capital, and a week before the election, Putin flew to Chechnya on a fighter jet, claiming victory.